an1lam/fatebook-mcp/README.md

 - **Delete Questions**: Remove questions you no longer need
 - **Count Forecasts**: Track your forecasting activity

+## Testing and Compatibility

+This MCP server has been tested on Mac OS X 14.5 with:

+- Claude Code (CLI)
+- Claude Desktop
+- MCP Inspector

+As far as I know, it doesn't violate any MCP protocol requirements but given that MCP is an evolving protocol, certain features or MCP clients may not be fully supported.
+If you encounter issues with other MCP implementations, please report them as GitHub issues.

 ## Installation

 ### Prerequisites